ciencialatitud0/EPIC_4/_sources/info/practical-information.md

 ![mapa_UIDE_Quito](https://github.com/ciencialatitud0/EPIC_4/assets/30240951/65ff5f56-0fda-4f63-b357-624f8e49b472)

 Unfortunately public transport options to the UIDE campus are limited, we recommend to arrive to campus by car or taxi.
+We recommend to organise shareing rides and taxies.

 ### From Quito
 - The UIDE campus is approximately 30 minues by car from the centre of Quito.